Korolvs/gaya/_posts/2016-03-17-command-driven-architecture-for-ruby-on-rails.md

 `Core::Controller` has two methods:

-- middleware_list - to get the list of needed middleware
+- filters_list - to get the list of needed filters
-- run - to run a command through this middleware
+- run - to run a command through this filters

 {% highlight ruby %}
 # Common controller methods